raulpopa/docs-is/en/docs/guides/adaptive-auth/typingdna-based-adaptive-auth.md

 3. Create a typingDNA account.
 Learn how to create one [here](https://github.com/wso2-extensions/identity-conditional-auth-typingdna/blob/main/docs/files/Account%20Creation.pdf).

     !!! info
-        Once you sign up for a typingDNA account, go to the dashboard and under API settings, enable **Auto-enroll**,   and **Force initial enrollments**.
+        Once you sign up for a TypingDNA account, go to the dashboard and under API settings, enable **Auto-enroll**,   and **Force initial enrollments**.

 ## Set up TypingDNA in WSO2 IS